HeronErin/rug-clone/README.md

 * To assign values to Rug types, we use the [`Assign`][rug assign] trait and its method [`assign`][rug assign assign].
-We do not use the [assignment operator `=`][rust assignment] as that would move the left-hand-side operand, which would have the same type.
+We do not use the [assignment operator `=`][rust assignment] as that would move the left-hand-side operand, which would need to have the same type.
 * Arbitrary precision numbers can hold numbers that are too large to fit in a primitive type.
-To assign such a number to the large types, we use strings rather than primitives; in the example this is done using both [`Integer::parse`][rug int parse] and [`Integer::parse_radix`][rug int parseradix].
+To assign such a number to the large types, we use strings rather than primitives; in the example this is done using [`Integer::parse`][rug int parse] and [`Integer::parse_radix`][rug int parseradix].
-* We can compare Rug types with primitive types or with other Rug types using the normal comparison operators, for example `int > 100_000_000_000`.
+* We can compare Rug types to primitive types or to other Rug types using the normal comparison operators, for example `int > 100_000_000_000`.
 * Most arithmetic operations are supported with Rug types and primitive types on either side of the operator, for example